CaptainnClayton/AboutMe-iOSPT6-/README.md

 Here I am making a few more changes.
 I want to commit these and then push them up to a remote repository.

 Lets make one more change for github!

+Here's Ada making some trouble by making some changes